Mosnad-Web01/Ahmed-Al-Sanadi----phase-1-js-fetch-on-demand-with-forms/README.md

 website, that site may fetch data from a variety of places right as the page loads.
 Sites often retrieve data from a backend (like your account info) while also retrieving data from other sources like APIs.
-From a user's perspective, it all just loads when they visit the site.
+From a user's perspective, it all just loads when they visit the site .

 Now, we're going to look at a slightly different scenario — retrieving data based on user input.